Skip to content

 • On-premise

-Deeplinq runs entirely inside the institution's data centre.
+deeplinq runs entirely inside the institution's data centre.
 Models, vector stores, orchestration, and logs live on infrastructure the CISO already controls.

 • National or private cloud

-Deeplinq deploys inside a sovereign cloud region or private-tenant environment chosen by the institution.
+deeplinq deploys inside a sovereign cloud region or private-tenant environment chosen by the institution.
 Residency and data paths defined by the institution's contract, not deeplinq.

 • Air-gapped